-Join Zelig on a contemplative Tu B’Shvat prayer walk through the forest to awaken your senses and your soul.
-Be inspired by Chassidic texts for this special day.
-Deeply engage with nature connection routines.
-Open your heart with your prayer in the field.
+Join Zelig on a contemplative, prayerful Tu B’shvat walk into the forest.
+Awaken your senses and your soul.
+Deeply connect through nature connection routines, inspirational Chassidic texts for this special day, and by opening to your own prayer in the field.

 The Forest Is Alive: Introduction to Tracking with Daniel Schindelman Schoen

 Woodrat nests, raccoon tracks, turret spider burrows.
 The forest is alive(!) with wonder.
 In this intro to the art of tracking animals we will practice getting into the mindset of the tracker and see what’s on the land.

 Tree Tea and Flour Cakes Over the Fire with Eden Village West